Eiko-Tokura/monad-effect/README.md

 Instead of reaching for `IORef` / `TVar` for every bit of mutable state, you can also choose to keep states *pure* and model them as part of your self-defined modules.
 It's a design choice you can make : some effect systems force you into `IO`.
 While for concurrency programs you need `TVar`s, but we should have the ability to choose pure state where appropriate because we love purity.

-In particular the library provides two built‑in modules:
+In particular the library provides two built-in modules:

 - `SModule s` – a module holding a pure state of type `s`;
-- `RModule r` – a module holding a read‑only value of type `r`.
+- `RModule r` – a module holding a read-only value of type `r`.

 These integrate with the `MonadStateful` / `MonadReadable` classes and provide the familiar `getS` / `putS` / `modifyS` / `askR` / `localR` APIs, while still participating in the larger module stack.

 Using modules, you can:

-- keep configuration, pure in‑memory state, handles, and effect interpreters in a single typed module stack; and
+- keep configuration, pure in-memory state, handles, and effect interpreters in a single typed module stack; and
 - run the same code in `Identity` for pure tests, or in `IO` for production, by choosing appropriate runners.
 - Use it to run stateful tight computations without `IO` overhead (which GHC can optimize very well).